Becoming a Councillor

 As a Parish Councillor, you could help to look after, and improve, many of the facilities in our parish.
 See Role of a Parish Council (to the left)

-There is currently no vacancies on the Parish Council.
+There are currently no vacancies on the Parish Council.

 The next full elections for the Parish Council, when all seven seats again come up for election, will be in May 2021.